 To truly democratize this process, we propose that such communities of young scientists (COYS) be implemented at the university level or remotely.
 The Bio 2.0 Foundation will create an exemplary community at RSI as a test bed to empirically explore variations on this idea.
 The Bio 2.0 Foundation is especially excited about the possibility of remote, cooperative communities of scientists who agree to pool their resources.
 To this end, Bio 2.0 is building a social network capable of facilitating such interactions as “tea time” at the MRC where scientists can socialize and support one another via a virtual coffee house.
 Unlike the MRC or Janelia Farm which depend on support from large grantors, Bio 2.0 seeks to create self-sustaining communities by encouraging the development of valuable intellectual property and subsequent commercialization.
 The pilot test will demonstrate the feasibility of self-sustaining research, in lieu of the standard existing support mechanisms for research.
 The ultimate goal of this initiative is to inspire the large grantors to create and adopt the infrastructure to support similar communities, which will reform the current system, empower young scientists and benefit society.

+A next step. after the realization of a social network for scientists, we will create and establish a prototypical scientific journal to embody our vision.
 The currency of scientific research is currently the number of publications in well-regarded journals such as Science, Nature, and Cell.
 Each report in an esteemed journal increases the chance of funding by the large grantors.
 We and others, such as eLife, hope to reform this process.
 We would like to revolutionize scientific publication by changing the definition of a publishable unit to allow both smaller units and a better linkage of related work.
 Alteration of the publishable unit will not only help change what the scientific community considers a unit of currency for grants and promotions, but also encourage scientific collectivism.
 A significant under addressed problem is the lack of a comprehensive data visualization network of published research.
 Referential material provided in research papers is usually superficial and inadequate to understand the current progress of a topic of interest.
 And often, even the greatest due diligence and scrutiny are insufficient to fully investigate an important question, or even a single query.
 Identifying and then associating areas of concordance and discordance between published reports will help resolve outstanding scientific questions and facilitate scientific review.
 Updates of a published article based on subsequent work will be integrated and relevant reports automatically linked, in essence creating a dynamic research continuum, reforming what constitutes a publishable unit and addressing the problem of finding meaningful content in the ever-expanding plethora of related published work.

-The eponymous journal Bio 2.0, will be a new format journal and also a metajournal.
+The eponymous journal Bio 2.0, will be a blockchain-based, new format journal and also a metajournal.
 Bio 2.0 implements multiple novel features that include providing direct access to related work, and the possibility of directly using the research continuum network as a basis for related work.
 Acceptance of the first report will automatically allow updated reports to be added.
 Significantly new results will be re-reviewed, and then linked to the first report.
 Bio 2.0 is also developing a common standard to make scientific figures in publications machine readable.
 We hope that even closed access journals will share the standardized machine-readable version of figures, to improve scientific communication.

-Moreover, Bio 2.0 combines peer-reviewed open access scientific publication with a solution to the perpetual problems of funding and commercial development.
+Moreover, Bio 2.0 will combine peer-reviewed open access scientific publication with a solution to the perpetual problems of funding and commercial development.
 The journal serves as the nucleus of the Bio 2.0 network where researchers can refine, develop, and translate their work into practical applications with the aid of business development professionals.
 In addition, all accepted manuscripts have the option of including an editorial commentary on the scientific significance or commercial potential of their work.
 In a way, Bio 2.0 acts as a scientist’s personal consultant, providing a sense of what academia and industry want, possible strategies for future work, and a way to connect to the movers and shakers in translational research and business development.
 Commentary from peers and other interested parties will be encouraged both on journal articles and throughout the scientific literature, especially within the context of automatically generated networks of related research reports.
 This open dialogue facilitates scientists in reaching a consensus on scientific hypotheses and expediting future research.
 Thus, Bio 2.0 will be a journal and simultaneously, a metajournal.

-Moreover Bio 2.0 is implementing a distributed database for the storage of raw data associated with publications using encrypted file sharing technology with fine grained control of data-sharing to be in the hands of individual researchers.
+Moreover Bio 2.0 will implement a blockchain-based distributed database for the storage of raw data associated with publications using encrypted file sharing technology with fine grained control of data-sharing to be in the hands of individual researchers.
 We will integrate this effort with other initiatives to accomplish similar goals.
 Authors will be encouraged to make key underlying data publicly accessible.
 Online scientific notebooks, including protocols are to be handled similarly.
 In each case, deep machine algorithms will link related data to relevant publications forming a user-friendly semantic network.
 There are great benefits of such a system to preventing or uncovering scientific fraud and carelessness as well as promoting a more collaborative approach to science.

 In Bio 2.0, scientists directly interact, exchange raw data, notebooks and ideas, collaborate, network, seek funding, build upon their own and others prior work in a structured way, identify important trends, and commercialize worthy ideas.
 Bio 2.0 aims to be a democratized Facebook of science (without some of its associated problems), not dependent on the whims of private stockholders, but closely aligned with the interface between academia and commerce.